ceramicskate0/Ceramic/README.md

             -ConvertToGUIDArray (Input File Path}
             Take in a byte file and output a text file that is a array of GUID's that represents the input shellcode.
 Output file is ConvertToGUIDArray.txt.

+            -ConvertShellcodeToRandomWords (Input File Path}
+            Convert shellcode to random words that will represent byte values from 0-255 based on length of word.
+This will be an array of random words per byte that map to byte value.

+            -ChunkShellcodeTextToVariableCSharp (Input File Path}
+            Making Array of random words that will represent byte values from 0-255 based on location in array.
+Can be used to ref in you dropper for shellcode.
+This will be an array of size 256 that could be used to lookup byte number based on word position in array.